knazir/WeirdTube/README.md

 # Known Issues
 * Search space increases exponentially.
 Anything more than 4 clicks away takes an inconceivably frustrating amount of time to complete.
 * High false positive rate (especially for videos with many comments).
+* Decoding and encoding issues with unicode characters, especially with comments/titles in other languages.

 # ToDo List